 confidence in the faith.
 Isn’t great confidence something a deacon should

-leadership position he will develop confidence, because people are relying on
+without being particularly confident, but over time he will develop confidence, because people are relying on

 him to do the will of God.
 When he first enters the ministry he is not